| | | | |

 What is it used for?
 Holographic iron-on vinyl is used for apparel, tote bags, home decor, and more.

-Mesh Iron-On Vinyl
+Printable Iron-On Vinyl

-Mosaic Iron-On Vinyl
+Puff Iron-On Vinyl

-Patterned Iron-On Vinyl
+Reflective Iron-On Vinyl

 SportsFlex Iron-On Vinyl

 What is it?
 SportsFlex iron-on vinyl is made specifically for sportswear.
 It’s made to stretch with activewear.
-SportsFlex comes in a variety of colors including metallics.
+SportsFlex comes in a variety of colors, including metallics.

 Smart Iron-On Vinyl